-India, with an abundance of human capital and an increasing per capita income, is fast marching towards becoming one of the world’s largest economies and further competing with countries like the US and China.
+With an abundance of human capital and an increasing per capita income, India is fast marching towards becoming one of the world’s largest economies and further competing with countries like the US and China.
 Millennials in India believe that while the world is brimming with opportunities, they are not confident enough when they are pitted against their global counterparts.

 This gaping void is slowly but surely giving way to a change in the Indian education system.
 One can no longer be satisfied with one’s academic achievements alone as they are fast becoming redundant in a digital economy.
 New skills have to be learned each day.
-Set against this backdrop, International educational institutions (IEI) and innovative models of learning are now becoming increasingly popular in the Indian market.
+Set against this backdrop, International educational institutions (IEI) and innovative learning models are now becoming increasingly popular in the Indian market.
 There is no dearth of examples to qualify this growing trend.
-Facebook’s recent investment in the Indian Education market with $50 million in By just is evidence of that fact and their faith in the opportunities in India.
+Facebook’s recent investment in the Indian Education market with $50 million in By is evidence of that fact and their faith in India’s opportunities.

-Take the case of Suresh from an upper middle-class family.
-He got the best of education available in the city that he lived in.
+Take the case of Suresh from an upper-middle-class family.
+He got the best education available in the city that he lived in.
 Suresh has now completed his engineering graduation.
-His father now aspires to give him an Ivy League education towards a fruitful career and can also afford to pay the course fee.
-But he now finds himself in a quandary as the overall costs are prohibitive when it comes to sending his son abroad, taking care of his expenses and other related costs.
-Add to this having to stay away from their child during his education is another scary dimension.
+His father aspires to give him an Ivy League education towards a fruitful career and can also afford to pay the course fee.
+But he now finds himself in a quandary as the overall costs are prohibitive when sending his son abroad, taking care of his expenses, and other related costs.
+Add to this, having to stay away from their child during his education is another scary dimension.

-There are millions of Indian Millennials like Suresh who harbor dreams of studying in universities like Harvard and Stanford.
+Millions of Indian Millennials like Suresh harbor dreams of studying in universities like Harvard and Stanford.
 However, despite having the true potential to succeed in these challenging assignments, it continues to be a dream simply because of the economic and cultural hurdles limiting them.
-Millennials strongly believe that the Indian education system, the government and other stakeholders in the market should recognize this condition and take the necessary steps to make quality education accessible, relevant and economical.
+Millennials strongly believe that the Indian education system, the government, and other stakeholders in the market should recognize this condition and take the necessary steps to make quality education accessible, relevant and economical.